kallisti5/rivian-service-guide/README.md

   * SUBSB2B203 - Part Catalog + Service Manual + Online Training + Rivian Diagnostic Tools (RiDE) = $5,500/year
   * SUBSB2B301 - Online Training Only = $500/year

-These can be subscribed to via a single-use Shopify link (lol) and password by contacting aftersalessupport@rivian.com directly for access.
+These can be subscribed to via a single-use Shopify link and password by contacting aftersalessupport@rivian.com directly for access.

 The shopify store is at https://rivian-service-subscription.myshopify.com, however you will